OZET: Propaganda and funding

 In order to mobilize public opinion, the OZET undertook significant propaganda efforts in the West.
 Almost uniquely in the history of the USSR, it officially declared that it was not politically or ideologically affiliated.
 In November 1925 it even passed a resolution declaring its neutrality towards Zionism, officially branded as a bourgeois nationalist movement.

 Until the 1930s, OZET was often represented in Soviet pavilions at international exhibitions and fairs.
 This won the USSR many supporters in the West.
 One particular success was the film A Jew on the Land («Еврей на земле») directed by Abram Room and authored by Mayakovsky and Viktor Shklovsky.

 The American Jewish Joint Distribution Committee (Joint) alone contributed $25 million to the OZET, and established Agro-Joint, an organization specifically dedicated to the project.
 It is unclear how much of the collected funds was spent on further public relations campaigns, diverted to other projects, or pocketed by the government bureaucracy in the USSR, but the settlers were frequently left without necessities and had to survive by improvising.

+In Australia a pro-OZET organisation existed called the Gezerd (a contraction of the OZET's name in Yiddish).
+It was co-founded by Australian Bundist Sender Burstin, who was eventually kicked out of the organisation for political disagreements.
+It would end up dissolving in 1944 as support for the project dried up in favour of Zionist, Bundist, and direct Communist organisations.

+Likewise there was also a Gezerd in South Africa, which published a paper called Gezerdvort (Word of the Gezerd) that called for Jews to "shake off the harmful and illusory dream of establishing a 'National Home' in Palestine through an alliance with British Imperialism".